mattvonrocketstein/smashlib/README.rst

   - Things like sed / awk are great for quick hacks, but are obscure and not maintainable.
   - Shells are not conveniently modular, and do not perform well for things like:
     - multiple projects,
-    - multiple use-cases,
+    - multiple use cases,
     - or domain specific languages.
   - Shells offer only minimal or awkward context-awareness
     - no triggers for things like pre/post "dir-change"
     - no hooks for pre/post processing of IO

-"Do what I mean" is a pretty reasonable expectation for a modern computer program.. that's why we get what we expect when we type "1024*231" into google, namely a numerical result instead of just a bunch of matching webpages.
+Sometimes "do what I mean" is a pretty reasonable expectation for a modern computer program.. that's why we get what we expect when we type "1024*231" into google, namely a numerical result instead of just a bunch of matching webpages.

 Type */etc/* into your shell and what do you see?
 Probably something like this:::

    bash:/etc/: Is a directory

 No kidding.
 I even put a "/" at the end, so probably I know it is a directory and, in the absence of any other context, I probably want to move into that directory.
 Or, if I were to type out the name of a non-executable file that ends in .txt, chances are good I want to EDIT THE FILE and not see some kind of error about how the file is not executable.

 How would you even go about fixing something like this in bash, where the interface comes burdened with so many assumptions?

 On top of those problems, shells are not at all ideal for software development.
 And based on that point, maybe you're already thinking *"Use emacs/vim/eclipse!"*.
 But, I also personally think that a huge, do-everything IDE is not the True Way.

 Still the problems most people solve on a daily basis are similar to the problems from yesterday, and shell experiences are often characterized by too much repetition.
-We fumble with awkward histories with our control-r's and we do things like build one-off aliases or scripts and throw them in a *.bashrc* or *~/bin* and there they rot, usually because they weren't readable a week after they were written, and they weren't quite general enough to be used everywhere.
+We fumble with awkward histories or with our control-r's and we do things like build one-off aliases or scripts and throw them in a *.bashrc* or *~/bin* and there they rot, usually because they weren't readable a week after they were written.
 Enough is enough!

 ====================================
 IPython+pysh is not quite a solution